 As stated previously, yoga works on all the muscles of the body thanks to the different postures, which will allow them to be toned.

 Breathing exercises in yoga will teach people who practice it regularly to control their breathing.
-The exercises specifically related to breathing that are called "pranayamas" are also the means of performing self-massages of the organs to purify and strengthen the body.
+Specific breathing exercises called “pranayamas” can also help you because they are close to breathing exercises that ease anxiety.

 This is part of the benefits of yoga thanks to the focus on the "here and now".
 Indeed, the practice of yoga encourages you to direct your attention to your body and your breathing, which is close to meditation.